Last Updated on August 15, 2023

 Using Both Together

-Based on the assumptions that low-volume days are periods when smart money investors are dominating the market and high-volume periods are driven by casual investors, traders can use both PVI and NVI on a security’s chart to look for divergences.
+Based on the assumptions that low-volume days are periods when smart money investors dominate the market and high-volume periods are driven by casual investors, traders can use both PVI and NVI on a security’s chart to look for divergences.

 For example, let’s say the PVI is declining.
 This is often seen as a buying opportunity because it could mean that casual investors are exiting the market.
 Likewise, if the NVI is rising, it could suggest that institutional investors are buying a security – a potential buying opportunity.